 - Generally, oats don't cause any allergies, but check for symptoms and stop feeding your baby if you find any.

-- You can add a tsp of palm sugar powder for babies above one year.
+- You can add a teaspoon of palm sugar powder for babies above one year.

 - Always check with your pediatrician before introducing any new food.